-Although she is the farm's Asian pear thinning expert, her time at this point tends to be more occupied with marketing the farm's products, and facilitating other helpers' efforts of managing the CSA, website/email activities, and other 'back-end' more invisible work of making a business run.
+Lisa keeps busy marketing the farm's products, and facilitating other helpers' efforts of managing the CSA, website/email activities, and the other 'back-end' more invisible work of making a business run.

 She homeschooled her son Jay from k through 12, and is now homeschooling herself in more artistic pursuits.
 In her time off, you'll find her up to her elbows in messy and colorful acrylics and other gooey mediums.

 Shannon has been a helper at NSO for many years.
-Starting out for several years as a full-time farm helper, she is now a part-time farmers' market and special events helper.
+Starting out for several years as a full-time farm helper, she is now a part-time farmers' market helper.

 Shannon's training as a food anthropologist has taken her on travels throughout Europe and the US on the quest for good food.
 She obtained her Master’s Degree in Food Culture and Communications at L'Università degli Studi di Scienze Gastronomiche in Colorno in Italy.